 There are several common licenses.
-Again, completing our Growth Evaluation might help guide your research: we can provide you with a list of specific licenses your business may require.
 Remember that many business licenses require annual or biannual renewal.
 You should develop your own corporate system to stay on top of deadlines and remind the person in charge of upcoming deadlines.
 In doing your research, you’ll see these are the most common types of licenses your business may need.

-- Professional or Occupational License: each state has their own requirements for certain services.
+- Professional or Occupational License: Each state has its own requirements for certain services.

 Noncompliance can lead to exposure for legal liability (i.e., being sued), an audit, government-issued penalties, and can deter investors or opportunities for future growth.
 Neither state nor local ordinances will protect you from wrongdoing by your customers or employees.
 And, depending on the state, you might be personally liable because your company no longer exists as a matter of law.